|

 boobies, topside scenics, divers.

-River area, Florida Keys, West Palm Beach.
+River area, Florida Keys, West Palm Beach and Jupiter.
 Endangered Florida manatees.
 Nesting and

 hatchling sea turtles, and scientists at work.
 Miami Seaquarium- orca, bottlenose dolphin,